jeremyjcheng/recipe_rating_predictor/README.md

 ### Number of Ingredients and Description

-Null Hypothesis: The missingness of '`description`' does not depend on the number of ingredients in the recipe.
+Null Hypothesis: The missingness of `'description'` does not depend on the number of ingredients in the recipe.

-Alternative Hypothesis: The missingness of '`description`' does depend on the number of ingredients in the recipe.
+Alternative Hypothesis: The missingness of `'description'` does depend on the number of ingredients in the recipe.

 Test Statistic: The absolute difference in the proportion of missing descriptions between recipes with fewer ingredients and those with more.

 Significance Level: 0.05

-We created a binary column 'few_ingredients' to indicate whether a recipe has fewer than or equal to the median number of ingredients.
+We created a binary column `'few_ingredients'` to indicate whether a recipe has fewer than or equal to the median number of ingredients.

 The permutation test produced a p-value of 0.011, which is less than the significance level.

 Conclusion: We reject the null hypothesis.
-The missingness of 'description' does depend on the number of ingredients in the recipe.
+The missingness of `'description'` does depend on the number of ingredients in the recipe.
 Recipes with fewer ingredients are more likely to have missing descriptions, possibly because they are simpler and don’t require much explanation.

 <iframe
     src="graphs/fig_11.html"